interplaynetary/free-association/resources/trust-fund/opencollective-hosted/governance.md

 **Step 3: Members declare capacity perspectives**

-* Any member can map: "From my view, Collective X can allocate $5000 to {Alice, Bob, Charlie}"
+* Any member can map capacity (slot-based structure):
+  - "From my view, Collective X can allocate $5000 to {Alice, Bob, Charlie}"
+  - Availability slots: $2000 by March 1st, $3000 by April 1st
+  - Location: Global, prioritize East Africa
+  - Time: Q1-Q2 2024 funding rounds
-* These are perspectives of what resources exist
+* These are perspectives of what resources exist (with time/location/quantity)
 * All members see collective-recognition-shares for any declared capacity
-* Enables distributed coordination
+* Enables distributed coordination with temporal/spatial awareness

 **Step 4: Protocol computes collective-recognition-shares**